simme/browbeat/README.md

 ### Available Events

-* **master**, emitted when someone sent a message to the master.
-Will only be triggered on the master window.
-* **slave**, emitted when someone sent a message to all slaves.
-Will not be triggered on the master.
+* **message**, emitted when a message is sent and the current window is a reciever of this message.
-* **broadcast**, emitted when someone sends a message to everybody.
 * **sentMessage**, emitted everytime someone sends a message to anybody.
 * **wonElection**, emitted on the window that one the election.
 * **resigned**, triggered on the master if it resigns (when the `resign()`